 Why check properties?

-But why do you have to check properties?
 Sometimes datasets (e.g. ecoinvent datasets) in Mobius use different units of measurement than those in your model.
 In other words, the units of your item do not always automatically match the units from its associated dataset.
 In such cases, properties help you make conversions to ensure consistency.
-For example, if you're measuring electricity in kilowatt-hours (kWh) in your inventory, and the associated dataset’s unit of measurement is kilowatt-hours, the property for electricity should also be one kilowatt-hour (1 kWh), since the relation between the two units is 1:1.
+For example, if you're measuring electricity in kilowatt-hours (kWh) in your inventory, and the associated dataset’s unit of measurement is kilowatt-hours, the property for electricity should also be one kilowatt-hour (1 kWh), since the relationship between the two units is 1:1.
 Similarly, if you're measuring waste fabric in kilograms (kg) in your inventory, and the associated dataset’s unit is in kilograms, the property for the waste fabric should be one kilogram (1 kg).

 This might still seem like an abstract concept.
 To help emphasize the importance of checking properties, we’ve outlined cases in Mobius that require specific attention.